nRF24/RF24Ethernet/docs/config_setup.md

    sudo sysctl net.ipv4.tcp_rmem="1500 1500 1500"
    ```

+@note These commands can severely impact other network functionality.
+Run `sudo sysctl net.ipv4.tcp_wmem` and `sudo sysctl net.ipv4.tcp_rmem` to get the default settings so they can be restored.

 ### Arduino
 1. For Arduino devices, use the Arduino Library Manager to install the RF24Ethernet library and all related dependencies
 2. Open the included Getting_Started_SimpleServer or Getting_Started_SimpleClient example